FreakyAli/Maui.FreakyControls/README.md

       Install-Package FreakyControls -Version xx.xx.xx

-**Adding FreakyControlsHandlers to your MAUI app**:

-Add the following using statement and then Init the handlers in your MauiProgram:
+Add the following using statement and Initialization in your MauiProgram:

     using MAUI.FreakyControls.Extensions;

-### For Version 4.3 and below:

-      namespace Something;

-      public static class MauiProgram
-      {
-      var builder = MauiApp.CreateBuilder();
-		  builder
-			.UseMauiApp<App>()
-      .ConfigureMauiHandlers(handlers =>
-      {
-          handlers.AddFreakyHandlers(); // To Init your freaky handlers for Entry and Editor });
-                  // This line is needed for the following issue: https://github.com/mono/SkiaSharp/issues/1979 builder.InitSkiaSharp(); // Use this if you want to use FreakySvgImageView return builder.Build();
-      }

-### Post version 4.3:

     namespace Samples;

      public static class MauiProgram
      {